Rheumatoid Arthritis Essay

-Rheumatoid Arthritis is a self-induced problem by the body that.
-Precisely, it is an autoimmune deficiency that occurs when human body cells are attacked by the immune system.
+Rheumatoid Arthritis is a self-induced problem by the body.
+Precisely, it is an autoimmune deficiency that occurs when the immune system attacks human body cells.
 Immune systems are known to protect the body from bacteria and virus attacks.
-In extreme situations, the immune system attacks human joints and as a result causing Rheumatoid Arthritis.
-A Rheumatoid Arthritis victim is likely to have painful swollen joints.
+In extreme situations, the immune system attacks human joints and as a result causes Rheumatoid Arthritis.
+A Rheumatoid Arthritis victim is likely to have painful, swollen joints.
 This happens in the tissue lines under the joints.
-When the immune system mistakenly attacks the joints, the cause the underlying joint tissue to thicken and cause pain around the join.
-Moreover, the thickening of the tissues causes the joints to swell as well.
-The joints that are commonly affected by Rheumatoid Arthritis include wrists, hands, elbows, feet, ankle, and knees joint.
-Notably, the disease is symmetrical.
-This means that it does not attack one join only but two.
-For instance, if the right wrist joint is attacked by Rheumatoid Arthritis, the left is also likely to be attacked.
+When the immune system mistakenly attacks the joints, the underlying joint tissue thickens and causes pain around the joint.

 Work Cited